mabdullahce43ceme/veriMM/README.md

 The above image shows a DFD of the system on Level Zero.
 The levels beneath have more modules hidden here.
 The arrowheads show the direction of the flow of data.

 ## Implementation
 The implementation **“veriMM”** is designed for **8-bit unsigned integers**.
-It supports the multiplication of square matrices of sizes up to **15x15**.
-On the computer side, a Python3 program is made to perform communication properly.<br>
+It supports the multiplication of square matrices of size **3x3** an performs saturation where needed.
+On the computer side, a Python3 program is made to handle communication properly.<br>
 The entire system is **decomposed into modules** which perform a single task and can easily be represented in the form of an **FSM**.